 To diagnose a postterm pregnancy, doctors must accurately determine the due date Due date Pregnancy begins when an egg is fertilized by a sperm.
 For about 9 months, a pregnant woman’s body provides a protective, nourishing environment in which the fertilized egg can develop into... read more .
 If women have regular menstrual cycles, doctors can calculate the due date based on when their last menstrual period was.
 But the most accurate way to date a pregnancy is ultrasonography, especially if done during the first 12 weeks of pregnancy.

 Typically, tests are started at 41 weeks to evaluate the fetus’s movement and heart rate and the amount of amniotic fluid (the fluid around the fetus), which decreases markedly in postterm pregnancies.
-Doctors use ultrasonography Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
-A device called a transducer converts electrical current into sound waves... read more and may use electronic fetal heart monitoring Fetal monitoring Labor is a series of rhythmic, progressive contractions of the uterus that gradually move the fetus through the lower part of the uterus (cervix) and birth canal (vagina) to the outside world... read more to monitor the fetus's status.
+Doctors use ultrasonography Ultrasonography Ultrasonography is a type of medical imaging that uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+During an ultrasound, a device called a... read more and may use electronic fetal heart monitoring Fetal monitoring Labor is a series of rhythmic, progressive contractions of the uterus that gradually move the fetus through the lower part of the uterus (cervix) and birth canal (vagina) to the outside world... read more to monitor the fetus's status.

 Labor is started (induced Induction of Labor Induction of labor is the artificial starting of labor.
 Usually, labor is induced by giving the woman oxytocin, a drug that makes the uterus contract more frequently and more forcefully.
 The... read more ) if the fetus is having problems or amniotic fluid has decreased too much.
 Even if there are no obvious problems, doctors consider inducing labor at 41 weeks.
 Typically after 42 weeks, labor is induced.